-For a very good understanding of the Holy Page, as the Holy Scriptures were called, it was necessary to know Latin, Greek, and, as far as possible, Hebrew.
-A privileged place, then, was given to the study of the Church Fathers, considered the most authentic interpreters of the Word of God.
-Boniface, who became a teacher, wrote a grammar for his pupils and even devoted himself to poetry.
-He had a very good knowledge of the holy fathers, especially the Latin ones, whose example he then followed in times of trial.
+For an excellent understanding of the Holy Page, as the Holy Scriptures were called, it was necessary to know Latin, Greek, and Hebrew as far as possible.
+A privileged place was given to the study of the Church Fathers, considered the most authentic interpreters of the Word of God.
+Boniface, who became a teacher, wrote grammar for his pupils and even devoted himself to poetry.
+He had an excellent knowledge of the holy fathers, especially the Latin ones, whose example he followed in times of trial.

-Saint Boniface is known for his missionary work, for without it the European political and social organization of Charles the Great would not have been possible.
+Saint Boniface is known for his missionary work; without it, the European political and social organization of Charles the Great would not have been possible.

 In 716, he obtained permission to go on a mission in the footsteps of the holy monk Willibrord.
-Once in Netherland, he found himself in a very difficult situation.
-The local prince, Radboch, had risen against the Franks and did not want to know about Christianity, because it was the religion of his enemies, so he forced Wilibrord, the Bishop of Utrecht, to retire to the monastery.
+Once in the Netherlands, he found himself in a challenging situation.
+The local prince, Radboch, had risen against the Franks and did not want to know about Christianity because it was the religion of his enemies, so he forced Wilibrord, the Bishop of Utrecht, to retire to the monastery.

 Why did Wilfrid get a new name?

-In 718, his monks wanted to elect him successor to the abbot who had just died, but Wilfrid managed to evade and then undertook a second journey.
-This time, however, he went immediately to Rome, where he was received by Pope Gregory II, already very interested in the conversion of the Germanic peoples.
-He kept Boniface at his side throughout the winter, so that he could get to know and appreciate him better, and in May 719 he officially sent him as a papal missionary with all the powers he needed.
+In 718, his monks wanted to elect him successor to the abbot who had just died, but Wilfrid managed to evade and undertook a second journey.
+This time, however, he went immediately to Rome, where Pope Gregory II received him, already very interested in the conversion of the Germanic peoples.
+He kept Boniface at his side throughout the winter so that he could get to know and appreciate him better, and in May 719, he officially sent him as a papal missionary with all the powers he needed.
 Wilfrid, for his part, promised to keep the pope constantly informed of the results of his mission.